-Age Requirement: None.

-Service Requirement: None.

-Amount: If married, pension benefits are paid in the form of a Joint and 50% Survivor annuity or in any other available optional form elected by the member and spouse in an actuarially equivalent amount.
+Amount: If married, pension benefits are paid in the form of a Joint and benefit of \$2,000 is paid.

+50% Survivor annuity or in any other available optional form elected by the member and spouse in an actuarially equivalent amount, not less than 25% of the retiree's final average compensation per month.
 The minimum benefit is \$275.
 Payments equal to the amount of the member's accumulated contribution are guaranteed.
-In addition, a lump-sum funeral benefit of \$2,000 is paid.
+In addition, a lump-sum funeral